plopezmp/GdR/Automation with Ansible/README.md

 and answer 1024 to the two configuration questions that shows on.

-## Ansible inventory file
+## Ansible inventory and playbook files
 Before running Ansible on the network devices, we need to set up the environment properly.

 Two main files are required:
 * **inventory** file
 * **playbook** file

-It is advisable to save these files in the same directory, _e.g._ `Ansible_projects`, similar to the one in the Fedora MV.
+It is advisable to save these files in the same directory, _e.g._ `Ansible_projects`, similar to the one in the Fedora VM.

 ### Inventory file
 The inventory file contains relevant information about each node in the network.